Computing Systemic Risk Measures with Graph Neural Networks: Approximation via neural networks

-\begin{rem} In the proof of Proposition \ref{prop:repr_of_GPEqui} we need unique node IDs to identify and differentiate between the different nodes based solely on their features.
-Without unique node-IDs there is no guarantee that a representation as described in Proposition \ref{prop:repr_of_GPEqui} can be found.
-In some situations it can even be proved that applying PENNs to data without node-IDs can not work.
-As an example we refer to the numerical experiment in Section \ref{capter:simple_ex}.
-However, in other situations, see for example the numerical experiments in sections \ref{chapter:exp_1} and \ref{chapter:exp_2}, PENNs work equally well without node IDs.
+\begin{rem} In the proof of Proposition \ref{prop:repr_of_GPEqui}, we need unique node IDs to identify and distinguish the different nodes solely based on their features.
+Without unique node IDs, there is no guarantee that a representation as described in Proposition \ref{prop:repr_of_GPEqui} can be found.
+In some situations, it can even be proved that applying PENNs to data without node IDs cannot work.
+As an example, we refer to the numerical experiment in Section \ref{section:simple_ex}.
+However, in other situations -- see for example the numerical experiments in Sections \ref{section:exp_1}, \ref{section:exp_2}, and \ref{section:exp_3} -- PENNs work equally well without node IDs.
 This can have two reasons.
-Firstly, if the node features already allow to differentiate between the nodes well enough, augmenting the unique node-IDs can be redundant.
-Secondly, it is possible that a simpler representation of the node-labeling function exists, compared to the one guaranteed by Proposition \ref{prop:repr_of_GPEqui}.
-If this simpler representation exists and does not require node-IDs, then PENNs can work well without augmenting the nodes with IDs. \end{rem}
+Firstly, if the node features already allow us to distinguish the nodes well enough, adding unique node IDs can be redundant.
+Secondly, it is possible that a simpler representation of the node-labelling function exists, compared to the one constructed in the proof of Proposition \ref{prop:repr_of_GPEqui}.
+If this simpler representation exists and does not require node IDs, then PENNs can work well without augmenting the nodes with unique IDs. \end{rem}